codenorman/planning/june_july_agenda.md

 “Your organization does not have to be a non-profit.
 You can do some research and find out the benefits of this, but it definitely complicates things, too.
 If you can find an organization that already is a non-profit to spin up your group underneath, that would be ideal.
 You could always just start off as a free entity and then as you grow and gain an audience, become a non-profit.
 This would only be helpful if you were collecting dues. “ – Cassandra Ketrick

-This is some more stuff for markdown.
+This is a proposed schedule.

 <table>
 <caption>June 2014</caption>